 The best approach to use is to consult with management in advance of the board meeting regarding any proposed projects before deciding what will be presented in front of the board.

 The field of healthcare cybersecurity, and cybersecurity in general, is relatively new.
 Most CISO positions are being occupied by first time personnel who may have come from different backgrounds.
 It is, therefore, important for such personnel to get a head start on things as they become acquainted with the organization and begin to prepare board-level presentations.

 Murphy advises that, on day one, CISOs should build relationships within their teams and the overall organization.
 “Security is typically just bolted onto the end of most operations, so it is important for you to get with business leaders and get into their timelines early”, says Murphy.
 New CISOs should try to have their processes built into business systems to make things easier for the team moving forward.

 Because there are multiple dimensions of security (applications security, network security, cloud security, etc.), CISOs should become acquainted with each dimension and how they affect the overall state of their company before their first meeting with the board.

-In the spirit of information sharing prevalent at the recent H-ISAC Spring Summit, Sean Murphy agreed to share some of his accrued knowledge during an interview with H-ISAC staff in an effort to be of assistance to other CISOs.
+In the spirit of information sharing at H-ISAC Summits, Sean Murphy agreed to share some of his accrued knowledge during an interview with H-ISAC staff in an effort to be of assistance to other CISOs.
 He noted the Summits as conducive to good conversations with a good collection of practitioners, thought leaders in healthcare information security.
 He said of the networking opportunities, “Nothing can compare to sharing war stories; it helps to benchmark how my security team is doing and to get ideas of where we need to go.”
 To learn more about upcoming H-ISAC Summits, go to https://h-isac.org/events/.